stephe-hu/docker_flask_homework/README.md

 # docker_flask_homework

+## Installing Docker locally
+1. Click [here](https://hub.docker.com/) to go to the Docker Hub website and download Docker Desktop.
+2. Follow the instructions to install Docker Desktop and setup your Docker Hub account.
+3. Go to VS Code and install the Docker extension.

 ## The process of Dockerizing the applications in both parts
 ### Part1
 1. Create a basic Flask application with a requirements.txt file.